-However, using Osaka's extensive public transportation system, which consists of subways, railways, buses and one tram-line, is easy and convenient.
+It's advisable to note a few landmarks for reference, such as hotels, supermarkets and parks, to help when asking for directions or directing a taxi.
+On the other hand, using Osaka's extensive public transportation system, which consists of subways, railways, buses and one tram line, is easy and convenient.